sbhagate-infoblox/autoscaler/cluster-autoscaler/FAQ.md

 There are three options:

 * Logs on the control plane (previously referred to as master) nodes, in `/var/log/cluster-autoscaler.log`.
-* Cluster Autoscaler 0.5 and later publishes kube-system/cluster-autoscaler-status config map.
+* Cluster Autoscaler 0.5 and later publishes cdc-data-flow/cluster-autoscaler-status config map.
-  To see it, run `kubectl get configmap cluster-autoscaler-status -n kube-system -o yaml`.
+  To see it, run `kubectl get configmap cluster-autoscaler-status -n cdc-data-flow -o yaml`.
 * Events:
     * on pods (particularly those that cannot be scheduled, or on underutilized nodes),
     * on nodes,
-    * on kube-system/cluster-autoscaler-status config map.
+    * on cdc-data-flow/cluster-autoscaler-status config map.

 ### How can I increase the information that the CA is logging?